ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 - Identifying the source of your computer issue will make finding a solution easier.
 Make a list of things that could be causing the problem.
 The process of elimination may help you figure out what's wrong.
 One by one, test each item on the list starting with the most likely cause of the problem.

 - Note any error messages you encounter.
 When your computer gives you an error message, make sure you write down as many details as you can.
 Using the Internet is a good place to start searching for a solution.
 Other users may have encountered similar issues, and solutions are often posted online.
-Google's search engine is most effective when you search for specific error codes and very detailed problems.
+Google is most effective when you search for specific error codes and very detailed problems.
 It is less useful for general questions like "my PC is running slowly".
 In your search for a solution to your problem, remember to include all the relevant details.

 - Locate the developer or manufacturer's official support forums.
 Search for things like model number or program name/version and what you want to do with it.
 You may find there's a particular fix available or advice from other users.
 For smaller freeware programs, you may even find posts from the developer.